Tag Archives: books

 Mansfield Madness:

-How many of us have been there?
-Our love endorphins raging, we imagine that we know someone, only to find out, (hopefully before we get too lost in the admiration of the moment-perhaps under the influence of alcohol), that this is not a good choice.
-These days, we tend to move a bit too fast, miss all the red flags, and find out too late.
-Don’t be in a rush.
-Be your own friend and go slow during the dating process.
-Take a year or two to find out if this is the right person and state your intentions: “I want marriage and children” and bravely ask them…to see if you are compatible and want the same kind of relationship and if you have the same values and intentions.
-Don’t let anyone pressure you into a physical relationship (they are using you for sex).
-Again, check out Anna Runkle’s channel (Crappy Childhood Fairy) on YouTube.
+Take a year or two to find out if this is the right person and state your intentions: “I want marriage and children” and find out if they are serious about wanting the same kind of relationship.
+Find out if you both have the same values and intentions.
+Don’t let anyone pressure you into a casual physical relationship (they are using you).
+If you need help with dating or how relationships are supposed to work, check out Anna Runkle’s channel (Crappy Childhood Fairy) on YouTube.

 “Could she believe Miss Crawford to deserve him, it would be – Oh, how different it would be – how far more tolerable!
 But he was deceived in her: he gave her merits which she had not; her faults were what they had ever been, but he saw them no longer.”
 (MP, Ch)